sudheerj/ECMAScript-features/README.md

    **[⬆ Back to Top](#table-of-contents)**

 3. ### String trimStart and trimEnd
    In order to make consistency with padStart/padEnd, ES2019 provided the standard functions named as `trimStart` and `trimEnd` to trim white spaces on the beginning and ending of a string.
-However for web compatilibity(avoid any breakage) `trimLeft` and `trimRight` will be an alias for `trimStart` and `trimEnd` respectively.
+However for web compatibility(avoid any breakage) `trimLeft` and `trimRight` will be an alias for `trimStart` and `trimEnd` respectively.

    Let's see the usage with an example,
    ```js